maptiler/maptiler-sdk-js/README.md

   duration: 5000,
   pathStrokeAnimation: {
-    // will only be appliued to LineString GeoJSON types
+    // will only be applied to LineString GeoJSON types
     activeColor: [0, 128, 0, 1], // color of the line that has already been traversed
     inactiveColor: [128, 128, 128, 0.5],
   },